Epic Games Confirms Free Games Program Will Continue on PC, Mobile Through 2025

 Unreal Engine developers also gained new perks: a 0% royalty rate on Epic Games Store sales and the Launch Everywhere program, reducing royalties from 5% to 3.5% for titles released simultaneously on Epic and other platforms starting in 2025.

 The Free Games Program on Epic Games Store distributed 89 titles valued at over $2,229 per player in 2024, with 595 million total claims.
-Top-performing games included Genshin ImpactGrand Theft Auto V, and Alan Wake 2, alongside newcomers like Black Myth: Wukong and Mythic.
+Some top-performing games in terms of revenue on Epic Games Store included Genshin ImpactGrand Theft Auto V, and Alan Wake 2, alongside newcomers like Black Myth: Wukong.

 You may also like